UConn vs Gonzaga Players to Watch - Elite Eight

 UConn Players to Watch

 Andre Jackson averages 6.8 points, 6.3 rebounds and 4.5 assists per contest.
-Defensively, he averages 1.1 steals and 0.5 blocked shots.
+Defensively, he delivers 1.1 steals and 0.5 blocked shots.

 Gonzaga Players to Watch

-Rasir Bolton gets the Bulldogs 10.2 points, 1.9 rebounds and 2.6 assists per contest.
+Rasir Bolton gives the Bulldogs 10.2 points, 1.9 rebounds and 2.6 assists per contest.
 He also puts up 0.8 steals and 0.1 blocked shots.

-Nolan Hickman paces the Bulldogs in assists (3.1 per game), and puts up 7.9 points and 2.5 rebounds.
-He also posts 1 steal and 0.3 blocked shots.
+Nolan Hickman tops the Bulldogs in assists (3.1 per game), and puts up 7.9 points and 2.5 rebounds.
+He also puts up 1 steal and 0.3 blocked shots.

 UConn Top Performers (Last 10 Games)